What Is The Purpose Of Your Webcam Hosting Service?

 Is the broadcast "as it happens" or is it delayed?

-The re-broadcast will typically be 15 to 20 seconds behind the original transmission.
+On our standard cross browser players, the re-broadcast will typically be 15 to 20 seconds behind the original transmission.
 This is because firstly the feed has to come from your camera, then it gets into the media servers, then the video is converted into formats that will show on computers phones and tablets, then the feed is buffered before finally being re-broadcast.

 Buffering is where we take the feed and hold it for a few seconds and add more to it.
 If there is a slight pause in the transmission from your camera due to low speed, poor quality connection etc. then the video which is resumed is added to the video already in the buffer before being re-transmitted.
 This helps smooth out a jittery feed a little but can only be effective up to a point, and if transmission to us is too erratic then there will still be jumps in the display.